eapowertools/qs-admin-playbook/docs/tooling/qlik_cli.md

 ## About <i class="fas fa-tools fa-xs" title="Tooling | Pre-Built Solutions"></i> <i class="fas fa-file-code fa-xs" title="API | Requires Script"></i>

-Qlik-Cli is a PowerShell module that provides a command line interface for managing a Qlik Sense environment.
+Qlik CLI for Windows is a PowerShell module that provides a command line interface for managing a Qlik Sense environment.
 The module provides a set of commands for viewing and editing configuration settings, as well as managing tasks and other features available through the APIs.

 This is a widely used module in the Qlik ecosystem, by services internally to Qlik, partners, and customers worldwide.